Should You Buy A Cheap Inflatable Stand Up Paddle Board? (2023)

 The more you know about the board, the better, but more often than not, only the most basic of specifications are pointed out (size and weight capacity).
 There’s mainly 2 reasons for that: (1) from marketing perspective, it’s wiser to not mention the negative aspects so as to not confuse a beginner to research that stuff, or (2) it’s just not tested nor refined accordingly to a point where specs matter and is kind of only made to stay afloat…

 Since the companies behind some of the cheap iSUPs are often untraceable (for various possible reasons), one can’t expect them to care for the users of their products, so instead you ought to turn to the actual retailer/seller in case of problems.
 It might be annoying, but you might want to make yourself accustomed to their policies to determine your chances of overcoming possible problems that may come with cheap iSUPS.
-If there’s a brand providing cheap iSUP experiences with exceptional customer support, it would be this here (links to a separate post on this site in a new tab).
+If there’s a brand providing cheap iSUP experiences with exceptional customer support, it would be one of these here (links to a separate post on this site in a new tab).